rodzanto/ml-workshop/init.md

 # Machine Learning & Artificial Intelligence

-Welcome, fellow data-science builder.
+Welcome, fellow data-science builder...

 ### Choose your own adventure

 ![image](_media/levels.png)

-Whether you are a beginner ML enthusiast, an experienced ML practitioner, a data-science wizard, or a truly ML/AI ninja, in this workshop you can choose the labs that best suits your level for experimenting with the many AWS ML/AI services and features available.
+Whether you are a beginner ML enthusiast, an experienced ML practitioner, a data-science wizard, or a truly ML/AI ninja, **in this workshop you can choose the labs that best suits your level** for experimenting with the many ML/AI services and features available in AWS.

 ### CPP Feb 24th 2020 - List of available labs: